-This Manual contains general information, procedures and requirements which have been established by QuadReal Property Group LP, as Agent for the Landlord (the "Landlord") to assist Tenants in the design and construction of their improvements within the Leased Premises and to notify them of the design specifications for the building.
+This Manual contains general information, procedures and requirements which have been established by QuadReal Property Group LP for the property owner (the "Landlord") to assist Tenants in the design and construction of their improvements within the Leased Premises and to notify them of the design specifications for the building.
 While this Manual is intended to reflect the general case, specific written agreements between the Landlord and any Tenant will override the provision contained herein to the extent there is a conflict and in the absence of such documentation, the provisions of the Manual will apply.